 Before investing in a used vehicle, these are some of the best values available on the market:

 Get used to seeing Toyota a lot in this list because it’s the most valuable brand in 2019, according to Kelley Blue Book.
 Toyota trucks, SUVs, and cars hold their value incredibly well and prove to be a good investment even for people who buy them new.
-This is both a blessing and a curse—a used Toyota will cost you more up front but will also pay more when the day comes to sell it.
+This is both a blessing and a curse—a used Toyota will cost you more upfront but will also pay more when the day comes to sell it.

-And leading the most valuable brand is the Toyota Tacoma.
+And leading the most valuable brand is Toyota Tacoma.
 It rules the mid-size truck segment and can hold more than 60 percent of its value 60 months after its first purchase.
 The Tacoma is legendary for its reliability with owners boasting theirs as 200k, 300k, or even 400k miles.

 As outdoor recreation grows more popular, the most popular go-anywhere vehicle sells more each year.
 The Wrangler sold more than 240,000 units in 2018; that’s 50,000 more than the year before.
 Bad news for shoppers looking for deals on a 2019 model, but great news as used Wranglers coming off their leases enter the market at record numbers.

 While the Jeep isn’t known for reliability or longevity like the Tacoma, there’s nothing like them in the market so keep your eyes open for a new jeep for sale.
 This keeps their value high over the years.

 The 4Runner isn’t the most modern SUV on the market.
 In fact, it’s purposefully mechanical and old school by design.
-Adventurers and enthusiasts love the 4Runner for it’s old, reliable 4.0L engine, manual transfer case lever, and other 20th century tech that carries Toyota’s reliability.
+Adventurers and enthusiasts love the 4Runner for its old, reliable 4.0L engine, manual transfer case lever, and another 20th-century tech that carries Toyota’s reliability.
 Everything that makes the Tacoma a great, valuable truck holds true for the 4Runner in the SUV segment.

 The F-150 is the best-selling full-size truck in the United States and holds its reputation as the true American pickup.
 Ford trucks are a lot like Jeep Wranglers in that they’re in such high demand as new vehicles that they eventually over-saturated the used market.